 Sadly, we’re still waiting on an official entry on mobile, which is quite mad considering how well the series lends itself to small bursts of gameplay.
-But it is coming in the form of Diablo: Immortal, an upcoming action RPG that looks remarkably similar to Diablo III, under development right now at NetEase.
-We first learned about it in 2018, though we still have no idea when it will actually launch.
+So we decided to make a list of the best games like Diablo on mobile.
+The genuine article may be coming in the form of Diablo: Immortal – an upcoming action RPG that looks remarkably similar to Diablo III, which is under development right now at NetEase.

-So, in the meantime, we thought we’d put together a list of the excellent games like Diablo on mobile to sate that appetite of yours.
-It might just help you wait for the real thing.
+But in the meantime, enjoy our list of the best games like Diablo on mobile while we wait for the real thing.

-What are the best games like Diablo on mobile?
+here are the best games like Diablo on mobile: